 It's the time of year, too, where my gardening siblings take pity on (or rather, mock) my lack of greenfingers and pull the occasional radish to show me what bounties Mother Nature will bestow if you only accord her a little respect.

 I have managed to give them a slight shock, though.
 My brother gave me a cherry tomato plant already growing vigorously in its tub AND I HAVE KEPT IT ALIVE.
 It even has some small green tomatoes on it, ready to ripen in the sun if only I can keep up the vigilant slug assassination and regular watering.
-I have also managed to grow some lettuces - yes, all on my own.
+I have also managed to grow some lettuces and beetroot - yes, all on my own.

 Oh how my sisters laughed at the garden centre when I bought the seeds.
 They were both round my house yesterday, staring in disbelief at the sturdy little leaves while I smiled smugly.
 I just hope pride doesn't come before a fall.

 [Apologies to some of my regular readers who might be getting a slight feeling of déjà vu with some of my posts.
 I have started going through this website and deleting some hideously out of date posts and updating others.]